pgte/node-workshop/slides/index.md

 ##Short description

-Learn about JavaScript and asynchronous programming, flow control, event emitters and streams — master the basic patterns so that you can use Node.js and some surrounding libraries to solve real real problems, create useful APIs and offer real-time services.
+Learn about JavaScript and asynchronous programming, flow control, event emitters and streams — master the basic patterns so that you can use Node.js and some surrounding libraries to solve real problems, create useful APIs and offer real-time services.

 ##Who should attend